hpc-carpentry/hpc-carpentry.github.io/pages/workshops.md

 ### <i class="fas fa-keyboard"></i> We use live coding

 Using the UNIX command line or working in Jupyter Notebooks or RStudio helps familiarise learners with the tools they will be using post-workshop.
-The pace is necessarily slow while the Instructor types commands rather than just paging through slides.
+The pace is necessarily slow since the Instructor is tying commands rather than paging through a series of slides.
 See more about [why live coding helps learners](http://carpentries.github.io/instructor-training/15-live/index.html).

 ### <i class="fas fa-exclamation-circle"></i> Mistakes are made (and that's a *good* thing)

-Instructors invariably make typos when they use live coding.
+Instructors invariably make mistakes in typing when they use live coding.
 Watching Instructors diagnose and fix errors helps learners figure out how to deal with the errors they encounter.
 It also makes the Instructor seem more human and relatable.

 ### <i class="fas fa-people-carry"></i> Peers are teaching peers